ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-This snippet has several changes compared to the previous version:
-1. At the top, a new array called `$policyFilesWithInvalidXml` is created which will hold the `.cshtml` files with invalid XML.
-1. The creation of the custom object has been placed in a `try catch` block.
-When the XML content of the policy file can't be loaded, an exception is thrown.
-This exception is caught and a new custom object is created with the file name and the exception message.
-This object is added to the `$policyFilesWithInvalidXml` array.
-1. At the end, the files with invalid XML are imported as a new type `APIM.PolicyWithInvalidXml`.

-I've chosen to import the files with invalid XML as a separate type called `APIM.PolicyWithInvalidXml`.
-This way, we can use the `-Type "APIM.Policy"` filter on the rules that validate policies without having to worry about invalid XML.
-Simplifying the creation of new rules.

-Now, to report on policy files with invalid XML, we'll create a new rule.
-Open `APIM.Policy.Rule.ps1` and add the following rule:

----

 This snippet includes several changes compared to the previous version:

 1. A new array called `$policyFilesWithInvalidXml` is created at the top.
 This array will hold the `.cshtml` files with invalid XML.